-Bachelors in Family Studies – Marriage and Family
+B.A. in Family Studies – Concentration in Marriage & Family

 We offer a major that is flexible in content and has an emphasis on practical application.
 Students have an opportunity to explore functional and dysfunctional family systems dynamics and to take courses focused on childhood and adolescence, trauma, familial relationships, and family counseling.
 Individuals who want to work with families, couples, or children will be set up for success with a Bachelor of Arts in Family Studies from Arizona Christian University.